ARTICLES AND BOOKS BY WRITER BEN AROGUNDADE

 What happened next is the stuff of legend.
 Jesse Owens stormed home with four gold medals, winning both sprints, the long jump and the 4 x 100-meters relay, and in the process becoming the most famous sports star in the world.
 His success, and those of the other 18 African American finalists, opened the way for sports to became — like rap music to a later generation — a means by which blacks could escape poverty and discrimination.
 At the same time the Berlin finalists shattered the pseudo-science of Hitler's ideal of Aryan racial supremacy.

 Ever since the games, sportswriters have argued over the Eulace Peacock "What if?"
-What events would he have won if he had gone?
+What events would he have won if he had gone to the Berlin games?
 Overall, in the build up to the Olympics, Peacock maintained the better stats, beating his rival in five out of their twelve sprint contests, while Owens beat him four times.
 (On three occasions they were both beaten by other sprinters).
-Crucially, Peacock's overall times were faster than Owens.
+Importantly, Peacock's overall times were faster than Owens.
 So, with all this in Peacock's favour, how many of Owens four gold's would he have claimed?
 This question is unanswerable, because although Peacock was undoubtedly the man in form, one thing we know for sure from the history of sport, is that anything can happen on the day, and that the in form candidate often doesn't win.

 After Berlin both athletes lead very different lives.
 Jesse Owens, as champion, was suddenly the most famous man in the world.
 However, he suffered numerous pressures and humiliations in his attempts to cash in on his success — amongst them having to race against horses, greyhounds and trains.
 It wasn't until he began doing speaking engagements and commercial endorsements that he became financially secure.

 By contrast, Eulace Peacock embarked on a variety of vocations and business ventures, including stints working for the New York City Board of Education and the Internal Revenue Service.
-In 1942 he served in the U.S. Coast Guard as Chief Petty Officer.
 In later years he opened a liquor store and a car rental business.
 He stayed connected with athletics by officiating as a judge at various championship events and Olympic qualifying trials.

 His final years were marred by Alzheimer's disease.
-He died in New York on December 13, 1996.
+He died in New York City on December 13, 1996.
 He was 82.
 Athletics history has recorded him as a kind of "character actor" to Jesse Owens' star turn — a kind of track-and-field version of Willem Defoe, or Philip Seymour Hoffman.
-Even today, the name Eulace Peacock is hardly remembered next to that of his famous friend Jessie Owens.
-According to Google’s search stats, only 180 people around the world Google Peacock’s name each month, compared to a staggering 90,000 monthly searches for Owens.
+Even today, the name Eulace Peacock is almost unknown next to that of his famous friend Jessie Owens.
+According to Google’s search stats, only 180 people around the world Google Peacock’s name each month, compared to a staggering 90,000 monthly searches for Jesse Owens.

-Download the longer version of this article here — for MAC, Kindle and all digital formats, including versions for laptops and desktop computers — £1.99/$2.99.
+Download the longer version of the Eulace Peacock biography — for MAC, Kindle and all digital formats, including versions for laptops and desktop computers — £1.99/$2.99.

 Title: Faster Than Jesse Owens - The Story Of Eulace Peacock And The 1936 Olympics